Computer programming: Quality requirements

+Using automated tests and fitness functions can help to maintain some of the aforementioned attributes.

 Readability of source code

 In computer programming, readability refers to the ease with which a human reader can comprehend the purpose, control flow, and operation of source code.
 It affects the aspects of quality above, including portability, usability and most importantly maintainability.

-Readability is important because programmers spend the majority of their time reading, trying to understand, reusing and modifying existing source code, rather than writing new source code.
+Readability is important because programmers spend the majority of their time reading, trying to understand, reusing, and modifying existing source code, rather than writing new source code.
 Unreadable code often leads to bugs, inefficiencies, and duplicated code.
 A study found that a few simple readability transformations made code shorter and drastically reduced the time to understand it.

 Following a consistent programming style often helps readability.
 However, readability is more than just programming style.
 Many factors, having little or nothing to do with the ability of the computer to efficiently compile and execute the code, contribute to readability.
 Some of these factors include: